kjaymiller/kjaymiller.com/content/pages/content_standards.md

 Thoughts can change and if they do I'm more than happy to provide updates to those thoughts.

-### My employer has no say what I publish on my personal channels with the explicit exception to aggregation channels
+### My employer has no say on what I publish on my personal channels with the explicit exception to aggregation channels

 Occasionally I will publish things on an account that is meant to be an aggregation channel.
 These are platforms like dev.to, micro.blog, ALL SOCIAL MEDIA.